 Wind Turbine Prototype:

-After analyzing political pros and cons for developing more wind turbines in Tennessee, students design and test a prototype that generates kinetic wind energy, but also addresses the concerns brought up by Tennessee politicians.
+After analyzing the political pros and cons of developing more wind turbines in Tennessee, students design and test a prototype that generates kinetic wind energy while also addressing concerns raised by Tennessee politicians.

 Materials:

-Materials found on page 6 of Wind Turbine Blade Design Engineering Design Process Planning document will allow students to record how each step of project aligns with steps of the Engineering Design Process.
+Materials found on page 6 of the Wind Turbine Blade Design Engineering Design Process Planning document will allow students to record how each step of the project aligns with the steps of the Engineering Design Process.

 Activity Five

-Students work on designing, testing and improving prototype of wind turbine
+Students work on designing, testing, and improving a prototype of a wind turbine

 Editorial Writing:

-Students write short editorial explaining why turbine design is effective and addresses concerns of Tennessee politicians.
+Students write a short editorial explaining why turbine design is effective and address the concerns of Tennessee politicians.

 Test Day